 “In our world today, there are many online influencers who share what they do, eat, and buy.
 And for some it has changed the way people dine, shop, and travel – there’s something to learn from them within our own organizations.”

-Team members willing to share their knowledge and support their teammates during the pandemic are in higher demand right now than they ever have been.
+Team members willing to share their knowledge and support their teammates during the pandemic are in higher demand now than ever.
 When these people are active on your organization’s group chat platform, it contributes to the power of community and the remote culture you want to build for your employees.